grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** That is right.
 Now, the second trick I can sell to you is that if you do not know what code to start with, start with the expected result.
 In our case, we are expecting that the behavior will end up as displaying “0", right?
-So let us just write it in form of an assertion.
+So let's just write it in form of an assertion.

 **Benjamin:** You mean something like this?